Skip to content

 Are global variables shared across all AutoSys jobs?

 Yes.
 Global variables are instance-wide — they're accessible to all jobs in the AutoSys instance.
-This is why naming conventions are important: use workflow-specific prefixes to avoid conflicts between different teams' jobs.
+This is why naming conventions are critical.
+Use workflow-specific prefixes (e.g., TRADING_COUNT not COUNT) to avoid collisions between different teams' jobs.

 Do global variables persist between runs?